meoiswa/ssv/README.md

 ### What it does

-This program, on execution, reads the Toggle value from the registry, and invokes SoundVolumeView.exe with the arguments "/RunAsAdmin /SetPlaybackThroughDevice {Input} {Output}" using the value of OutputA or OutputB.
+This program, on execution, reads the Toggle value from the registry, and invokes SoundVolumeView.exe with the arguments `/RunAsAdmin /SetPlaybackThroughDevice "{Input}" "{Output}"` using the value of OutputA or OutputB.

 It's meant to be a fire-and-forget solution for quickly swapping Virtual Audio Cables between output devices.